 There is an option to obtain a Master’s degree in Clinical Research or Public Health, through Loyola University Chicago.

 - Life insurance

 - Supplemental retirement annuities

 - Reimbursement accounts

-- Travel to the Society of Maternal-Fetal Medicine and or the Society for Reproductive Investigation annually
+- Stipend for travel to the Society of Maternal-Fetal Medicine and or the Society for Reproductive Investigation annually

 - Additional stipends for presentations and/or educational meetings are determined on a case-by-case basis